spiral/docs/framework/kernel.md

 dump($myapp->get(\Spiral\Boot\EnvironmentInterface::class)->getAll());
 ```

-> Such approach can be used to bootstrap the application for testing purposes.
+> Such an approach can be used to bootstrap the application for testing purposes.